 Associate Head, Programme Coordinator of BA in English Studies

-Chiu Man Yin joined the University of Macau in 1996 and holds an assistant professorship.
+Chiu Man Yin joined the University of Macau in 1996 and holds an associate professorship.

 He completed his PhD in the English department at the University of Hong Kong in 2003.
 He has been the program coordinator of the BA in English Studies in the University of Macau since 2003.